Accessing library textbooks: What you need to know

 We are currently mailing books to all domestic students and staff at no cost.

-3. Contact library staff to discuss this further if you are a student living overseas and for help sourcing the items you need.
+- Contact Library staff to discuss this further if you are a student living overseas and for help sourcing the items you need.

 Unfortunately, 2-hour loans cannot be delivered due to the time taken to deliver items.
 Find out more about borrowing from Deakin.

-Do I need to buy a copy of my prescribed and recommended readings?
+Do I need to buy a copy of my prescribed and recommended textbooks?

-Many of your prescribed texts will be available in the library, but we cannot guarantee access to textbooks during periods of high demand like exam periods.
-If you need unlimited, on-demand access to a textbook, we recommend you purchase a copy.
+Many prescribed texts are available in the Library, but access may be limited during high-demand periods like exams.
+If you need guaranteed on-demand access, we recommend purchasing your own copy.

-Deakin does not sell textbooks directly.
-You can purchase them online in both print and e-book format from either the publisher or a book e-retailer.
-You can also use the details for texts included in your reading lists (like the ISBN to find the right edition) to search for and purchase texts from your preferred provider, including second-hand ones.
+Deakin does not sell textbooks.
+You can buy textbooks online in print or e-book format from publishers or book retailers.
+Use the details in your reading list, such as the ISBN, to find the correct edition from your preferred provider, including second-hand options.

 Library support is available